Will installing a stairlift damage my decor?

+Will you cause any damage installing a stairlift?
 It’s one of the things we’re asked most often when people are considering having a new stairlift installed.
-And you’ll be surprised by the answer.
+And you’ll be surprised by the answer…

 That’s all well and good, you might say, but what happens when the stairlift needs removing because, for example, you’ve recovered from your operation and no longer need the stairlift you hired from us?